Recipients

 Kin Canada Bursaries, a program of the Hal Rogers Endowment Fund (HREF) is proud to

-have disbursed bursaries to 1287 students across Canada since its inception in 1994.
+have disbursed bursaries to over 1,300 students across Canada since its inception in 1994.

 and school involvement, knowledge of Kin Canada and financial need.
 See the list of